Lest We Forget combines historical research with community outreach. It provides the opportunity for students to:

 - Have your students collect the names from cenotaphs

-- Ask your students if they have relatives who fought in the First or Second World Wars.
+- Ask your students if they have relatives who fought in the First or Second World War

 Once the names are collected, you can assign one service person name to a student or pair of students.

 To help you in this project, we provide starting templates and supporting documents as well as a sample of a final product (essay on Clarence Garfield Mainse).
-We also provide information about how to select military service files.
+We also provide information on selecting military service files.

 Unit research provides highly detailed information on troop movements and battles.
 Read about how to find and view digitized images of the First World War Diaries.
-From here students can cross-reference the date of death of their service person to the unit and discover what the unit was doing on the day their service person died.
-Consult also the Guide to Sources Relating to Units of the Canadian Expeditionary Force.
+From here, students can cross-reference the date of death of their service person to the unit and discover what the unit was doing on the day their service person died.
+Consult the guide to Sources Relating to Units of the Canadian Expeditionary Force.

 Students may borrow and scan photographs of service persons to illustrate their essay.
-Posting a notice in the community newspaper requesting photographs of individuals who fought in the First and Second World Wars is a good way to find those photographs.
+Posting a notice on social media or in a community newspaper requesting photographs of individuals who fought in the First and Second World Wars is a good way to find those photographs.

-Library and Archives Canada has several thousand photographs and posters related to Canada's military activity in the First World War and the Second World War.
+Library and Archives Canada has several thousand photographs and posters related to Canada’s military activity in the First World War and the Second World War.
 You can search for them in our online database.
-Many of them are already digitized and can be used by your students to illustrate their work.
+Many are digitized and can be used by your students to illustrate their work.